Builtable/Builtable.io/_posts/workshops/2018-05-05-mold-making-casting.markdown

 ---

 We would like to invite you to embark on the journey of "cloning" your own infinity gauntlet.
-Sculpt in clay and use molds to create objects in plaster of paris & resin.
+This is a Sculpt in clay workshop!
+Use molds to create objects in plaster of paris & resin.
 Get the chance to produce your own novelty toy for personal use or starting your own toy business.

 <strong>PROGRAM: </strong>